linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Technical Notes from Options, Futures, and Other Derivatives/TechnicalNote15.md

 # Example

 Suppose that  $a = 0.1$ ,  $b = 0.1$ , and  $\sigma = 0.02$  in Vasicek's model with the initial value of the short rate being  $10\%$  per annum.
-Consider a three-year European put option with a strike price of  $98 on a bond that will mature in five years.
-Suppose that the bond has a principal of$ 100 and pays a coupon of $5 every six months.
+Consider a three-year European put option with a strike price of  \$98 on a bond that will mature in five years.
+Suppose that the bond has a principal of\$ 100 and pays a coupon of \$5 every six months.
 At the end

 of three years, the bond can be regarded as the sum of four zero-coupon bonds.
 If the short-term interest rate is  $r$  at the end of the three years, the value of the bond is